valignatev/jai-control-flow/README.md

 In order to work, `or_return` requires you to execute its metaprogram in your build file.
 See `build.jai` in tests for example.

+### Known limitations / TODOS for future versions

-For now, in the first version, `or_return` only accepts procedure calls.
+- For now, in the first version, `or_return` only accepts procedure calls.
 But if it's useful, we can accept any expression where something evaluates to false.
 Let me know...

+- For now, `or_return` completely swallows `#must` directive, without propagating it to the caller.

+- For now, `or_return` pollutes the stack a bit with 10 return values (so it's enough for everyone (tm)).
+In future versions, we will create polymorphic headers for each individual case.

 ## or_else